Updated – April 2022

 In this article, we will cover,

-– A comprehensive and well-researched list of the best MNC stocks in Indian equity market
+- List of the best MNC stocks in Indian equity market

 - A model portfolio to gain optimal exposure to the best MNC stocks in the Indian market

 - Key Risks to be considered before investing in the MNC stocks

 - A detailed table containing all the essential parameters based on which the MNC stocks